ltanksley10/ombd-movie-site/README.md

-# ombd-movie-site
+# weather-site
-A movie search site built with React and using OMBd's movie API
+A weather search site built with React and using the Open Weather API